yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/06-includes-vs-stacks/01-not-dry/README.md

 }
 ```

 While there is some code re-use here, there isn't much.
-The `include "root` block at the top of the repository is used to ensure that there's common state configurations for all units, and the `dist`, `src`, `scripts` and `modules` directories referenced relative to the `root.hcl` file are shared as well.
+The `include "root"` block at the top of the repository is used to ensure that there's common state configurations for all units, and the `dist`, `src`, `scripts` and `modules` directories referenced relative to the `root.hcl` file are shared as well.

 What isn't shared is the actual configuration of the units themselves.
 The `terraform` block, `dependency` block, and `inputs` block are all duplicated across each unit.
 This includes the `-dev` suffix applied to the `name` attribute, which has to be set in each unit to reflect the appropriate environment.